nathan-mohapatra/ucd-reinforcement-learning/README.md

 # UCD Reinforcement Learning
-For this assignment, I used TensorFlow to train a convolutional neural network to learn to play Pong without human knowledge of the game.
+For this assignment, I used PyTorch to train a convolutional neural network to learn to play Pong without human knowledge of the game.
 I used OpenAI Gym, which offered the game state as the game display (image), to run and interact with the Atari game.
 I also represented the game as a set of states, actions, and rewards to implement the Q-learning algorithm, and plotted loss and reward change during the training process.

 `instructions.pdf` is the set of instructions with which I completed the assignment.
 `report3.pdf` is a written report of this assignment.